andrewc01/PyTorch-study/README.md

 # PyTorch-study

-This is where I study PyTorch by following ZTM PyTorch course by Daniel Bourke.
+This is where I study PyTorch by following [ZTM PyTorch Course by Daniel Bourke](https://zerotomastery.io/courses/learn-pytorch/).